 This is a complicated answer that will vary based on a number of factors specific to your individual needs.
+Continue reading for actionable tips you can use to find the best detox option for you.
+Feel free to call us as at 770-299-1677, we’d be happy to assist you in finding the right facility.

 Do I Need To Go To Detox?

 Every patient experiences withdrawal differently in terms of the types of symptoms as well as the severity and duration of them.
-Before determining if going to a Georgia medical detox is the right course of action for a patient, it is always best to consult with a medical professional familiar with that patient’s history and current level of wellness.
+Before determining if going to a detox center is the right course of action for a patient, it is always best to consult with a medical professional familiar with that patient’s history and current level of wellness.

 As a rule, any individuals for whom detoxing without medical assistance and supervision would potentially be dangerous or perhaps fatal should pursue medical detox as quickly as possible.
 Additionally, any patients whose withdrawal produces a level of pain or discomfort which greatly diminishes their ability to cope with the demands of daily living should consider medical detox as well.